CardiacModelling/risk-stratification-anti-malarials/README.md

 - `./ApPredict.sh --model 8 --pacing-freq 0.5 --pic50-herg 5.25 --pic50-spread-herg 0.139 --pic50-cal 4.57 --pic50-spread-cal 0.181 --pic50-iks 5.03 --pic50-spread-iks 0.127 --plasma-conc-high 100 --plasma-conc-count 19 --plasma-conc-logscale True --no-downsampling True --credible-intervals 60 70 80 90 95 --brute-force 1000 --output-dir HCQ &> testoutput/HCQ.txt &`

 which runs the simulation in detached mode and stores the data in `testoutput/HCQ/` and console output in `testoutput/HCQ.txt`.
-For a full list of the commands used to generate simulation data for all drugs and combinations see `commands.txt`.
+For a full list of the commands used to generate simulation data for all drugs and combinations see [commands](./commands).
 For convenience we have stored all of the simulation data in `testoutput`.

 ## Plotting the figures